Zi0MIX/T6-GAUNTLET-MOD/cheat_sheet.md

 14. Survive round with super-sprinters.
 15. Activate all generators.
 16. Survive round with panzers.
-17. Solo - Dig up 7 piles / Coop - Dig up 2 piles.
+17. Dig up 7 piles in total.
 18. Time is faster.
 19. Only kill with MP-40.
 20. Protect church.